 These days, the option to work from home is open to more people than ever.
 Chances are that you have a job where you can work remotely for some days— or even full time!
 So, while it's totally okay to enjoy the occasional "Pajama Friday," dressing for your job, no matter where you are, is important for your productivity.

 Getting ready for the day matters.
 How you dress is how you present yourself to the world.
 Face your job with confidence and the respect it demands by making thoughtful clothing choices.
-Here are a few styling tips for all of you who have a 30-second commute from the kitchen to your office.
+Here are a few cute work outfit ideas for all of you who have a 30-second commute from the kitchen to your office.

 Your clothes aren't just there to put you in the mindset of working.
 They also tell the world who you are—and the fact that you're at home doesn't mean you aren't going to be seen.
 Today's work habits involve a lot of online activities with live video.
 You may also need to record a webinar or hop on a video chat to collaborate on a work project.
 Dress as if you're meeting them in person.
 Do your hair, touch up your makeup if you so desire, and put on a complete outfit— from head to toe.
 It may be tempting to wear just a nice men's dress shirt because the video chat will only show you from the chest up, but you never know if you will need to get out of your seat to grab a file or refill your coffee.
 This is not the time for your snowman fleece pants, regardless of how comfortable they are!